By Andrew Butler

 Support the Migrant Offshore Aid Station

-Last year the EU cut its Mediterranean search and rescue budget by two thirds.
+Last year the EU cut its Mediterranean search and rescue budget by two-thirds.
 This year the death toll of those trying to cross the Med is three times higher than last year.
 Migrant Offshore Aid Station is a privately-funded search and rescue operation which has saved thousands of lives.
-This year they have teamed up with Médecines Sans Frontiéres (Doctors Without Borders) to further increase their effectiveness.
-Watch the video below to see them in action and please help them by donating what you can.
+They have now joined forces with Médecines Sans Frontiéres (Doctors Without Borders) to further increase their effectiveness.
+Watch the video below to see them in action and please help by making a donation to support their work.

 Offer a Place to Stay

 Refugees Welcome has been described as “Airbnb for refugees”.
 Founded in Germany the online service seeks to put people who have room in their home in touch with a refugee needing somewhere to stay.
 Working with established refugee organisations, the group will help you fundraise to cover rent if need be, as well as provide continuing support to the homeowner and their guests.
 Hundreds of people have already signed up.
 Refugees Welcome currently offer the service in Germany and Austria but are encouraging people to replicate it in other countries.
 Visit their website to sign-up, learn more or get help with starting a Refugees Welcome site where you live.

 From Food Not Bombs in Budapest distributing healthy food made from ingredients donated by the city's food markets, to the Turkish couple who used their wedding celebration to feed 4,000 Syrian refugees (see video below).
 Food is something we can all help with.
 Search online to see if there is already a group in your area providing food to those in need.
 If not, perhaps consider starting one.